 Charlie Munger

-Charlie Munger, the esteemed American investor, businessman, and philanthropist, is widely regarded as one of the most brilliant minds in the world of finance.
-As the long-time business partner of Warren Buffett and Vice Chairman of Berkshire Hathaway, Munger’s influence on the investment world extends far beyond his financial achievements.
+Charlie Munger, the esteemed American investor, businessman, and philanthropist, was widely regarded as one of the most brilliant minds in the world of finance.
+As the long-time business partner of Warren Buffett and Vice Chairman of Berkshire Hathaway, Munger’s influence on the investment world extended far beyond his financial achievements.

 Munger’s path to becoming an iconic figure in the world of finance began when he met Warren Buffett at a dinner party in 1959.
 Their shared values, investment philosophies, and intellectual compatibility led to a lifelong partnership that would transform the investment landscape.
 Together, they turned Berkshire Hathaway into a global conglomerate and created immense wealth for their shareholders.

-One of Munger’s distinguishing attributes is his multidisciplinary approach to problem-solving.
-He is an avid reader with a wide range of interests, including psychology, history, mathematics, and physics.
+One of Munger’s distinguishing attributes was his multidisciplinary approach to problem-solving.
+He was an avid reader with a wide range of interests, including psychology, history, mathematics, and physics.

-Munger believes that incorporating ideas and concepts from various disciplines into one’s thinking leads to better decision-making and a deeper understanding of the world.
-This approach, often referred to as “mental models,” has been a cornerstone of his investment success.
+Munger believed that incorporating ideas and concepts from various disciplines into one’s thinking led to better decision-making and a deeper understanding of the world.
+This approach, often referred to as “mental models,” was a cornerstone of his investment success.

 At FCC, we believe multidisciplinary thinking is a crucial aspect of our success.
 We rely on a diverse range of disciplines such as Mathematics and Statistics, Computer Science, Machine Learning, Operations Research and Optimization, Risk Management and Portfolio Theory, and Market Microstructure to develop sophisticated trading strategies and navigate the complexities of financial markets.
 Multidisciplinary thinking enables us to uncover unique insights, explore novel trading approaches, and enhance our overall trading performance.